 Questions Any questions you have about preparing for school, including financial accounts, academics, dormitory life, and the start of school should be directed to Steve Downes or Rick DaSilva.
 They will be able to help you in most cases, and if needed, will forward your email to the correct school office.
 Mr. Downes and Mr. DaSilva are the main points of contact for international students and parents from your enrollment through the start of school, and they will be central to many aspects of school life after that.
 Click here to view answers to common questions regarding Tabor's Fall Reopening Plan.

-Travel Planning In late August please confirm to us your arrival plans.
+Travel Planning In mid-August please confirm to us your arrival plans.
 If you plan to arrive in the New England area several days early, please give us a call.
-If you need help with September transportation from the airport to arrive at Tabor, Mr. Downes and Mr. DaSilva will help coordinate this; please email to request any assistance.
+If you need help with transportation from the airport to arrive at Tabor, Mr. Downes and Mr. DaSilva will help coordinate this; please email to request any assistance.

 Additional Fees There is a required annual fee of $1,400 to cover additional services provided to International students, including US citizens who live overseas, and citizens of other countries who live in the United States.
 Comprehensive Health Insurance is required, and the school plan is offered for $1,950 annually.
 With rare exceptions, International families choose this plan.
 These fees will be billed separately after enrollment agreements are completed.

-We look forward to welcoming you to Tabor in September.
+We look forward to welcoming you to Tabor in the fall.